pdxjohnny/pdxjohnny.github.io/content/about.md

 Keywords: Open Architecture, AGI, Anarchic Principles, Collaboration, Decentralization, Mutual Aid, SCITT, Federation, Policy Engine, Collective Intelligence.

-Tie in open source and something along the lines of that open source is anarchy so we're programming an open source maintainer and so therefor it's anarchy in action or something like that
+Tie in open source and something along the lines of that open source is anarchy so we're programming an open source maintainer and so therefore it's anarchy in action or something like that

 Title: Open Source as Anarchy in Action: Reimagining AGI Development through the Lens of Open Architecture